 The Wild Card: Forrest Whitley

 Astros’ rookie pitcher, Forrest Whitley is another candidate to earn the spot in the rotation.
-Whitley was signed by the Astors out of the 2016 draft where was selected with the No. 17 overall.
+Whitley was signed by the Astros out of the 2016 draft where was selected with the No. 17 overall.
 At 22 years old, it will be interesting to see if he finally gets the call-up to the major leagues.

-Whomever takes the fifth spot has some huge shoes to fill.
+Whoever takes the fifth spot has some huge shoes to fill.
 If the Astros can have a reliable fifth option in their rotation, it will go a long way towards winning games.